phelipetls/blog/content/posts/making-vim-understand-typescript-path-mapping/index.md

-This complicates things a bit, but [the built-in ftplugin for Python configures Vim to understand this already](https://github.com/vim/vim/blob/4b4b1b84eee70b74fa3bb57624533c65bafd8428/runtime/ftplugin/python.vim#L19,L35) by changing the [`h: includeexpr`](http://vimdoc.sourceforge.net/htmldoc/options.html#'includeexpr') option.
+This complicates things a bit, but [the built-in ftplugin for Python configures Vim to understand this already](https://github.com/vim/vim/blob/4b4b1b84eee70b74fa3bb57624533c65bafd8428/runtime/ftplugin/python.vim#L19,L35) by changing the [`:h includeexpr`](http://vimdoc.sourceforge.net/htmldoc/options.html#'includeexpr') option.

 In the JavaScript world this is even more complex...
 There are [webpack aliases](https://webpack.js.org/configuration/resolve/), [Jest's moduleNameMapper](https://jestjs.io/docs/configuration#modulenamemapper-objectstring-string--arraystring) and god knows what else.
 The TypeScript compiler has this feature as well, it's called [path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping).

 For example, to import a component from `src/components` from anywhere with